tree-sitter/go-tree-sitter/README.md

 Alternatively you can also load grammars at runtime from a shared library via [purego](https://github.com/ebitengine/purego).

-This demonstrates how to load the JavaScript grammar from a shared library (`libtree-sitter-name.so`) at runtime on Linux & macOS:
+The example below shows how to load the JavaScript grammar from a shared library (`libtree-sitter-PARSER_NAME.so`) at runtime on Linux & macOS:

 For more information on other platforms, see the [purego documentation](https://github.com/ebitengine/purego#supported-platforms)